karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/PermissionGroupApi/deletePermissionGroupByIds.md

-PermissionGroupApi::deletePermissionGroupByIds — Deletes the permissionGroup rows identified by the given ids.
+PermissionGroupApi::deletePermissionGroupByIds — Deletes the permission group rows identified by the given ids.